 EECS 699.
-Research Work in Electrical Engineering and Computer Science

-Prerequisite: Graduate standing, permission of instructor; mandatory satisfactory/unsatisfactory.
-(1-6 credits)

-Students working under the supervision of a faculty member plan and execute a research project.
+Research Work in Electrical Engineering and Computer Science Prerequisite: Graduate standing, permission of instructor; mandatory satisfactory/unsatisfactory.
+(1-6 credits) Students working under the supervision of a faculty member plan and execute a research project.
 A formal report must be submitted.
 May be taken for credit more than once up to a total of 6 credit hours.
 To be graded satisfactory/ unsatisfactory ONLY.
 CourseProfile (ATLAS)

 EECS 700.
-Special Topics in System Theory

-Prerequisite: Permission of instructor (to be arranged)
+Special Topics in System Theory Prerequisite: Permission of instructor (to be arranged) CourseProfile (ATLAS)

 EECS 720.
-Special Topics in Solid-State Devices, Integrated Circuits, and Physical Electronics

-Special topics of current interest in solid-state devices, integrated circuits, microwave devices, quantum devices, noise, plasmas.
+Special Topics in Solid-State Devices, Integrated Circuits, and Physical Electronics Prerequisite: Permission of instructor.
+(1-4 credits) Special topics of current interest in solid-state devices, integrated circuits, microwave devices, quantum devices, noise, plasmas.
 This course may be taken for credit more than once.
 CourseProfile (ATLAS)

 EECS 730.
-Special Topics in Electromagnetics

-Prerequisite: Permission of instructor.
-(1-4 credits) (to be arranged)
+Special Topics in Electromagnetics Prerequisite: Permission of instructor.
+(1-4 credits) (to be arranged) CourseProfile (ATLAS)

 EECS 735.
-Special Topics in the Optical Sciences

-Prerequisite: Graduate standing, permission of instructor (to be arranged) (1-4 credits)

-Key topics of current research interest in ultrafast phenomena, short wavelength lasers, atomic traps, integrated optics, nonlinear optics and spectroscopy.
+Special Topics in the Optical Sciences Prerequisite: Graduate standing, permission of instructor (to be arranged) (1-4 credits) Key topics of current research interest in ultrafast phenomena, short wavelength lasers, atomic traps, integrated optics, nonlinear optics and spectroscopy.
 This course may be taken for credit more than once under different instructors.
 CourseProfile (ATLAS)

 EECS 750.
-Special Topics in Communication and Information Theory
+Special Topics in Communication and Information Theory Prerequisite: Permission of instructor. (to be arranged) CourseProfile (ATLAS)

 EECS 755.
-Special Topics in Signal Processing

-Prerequisite: Permission of instructor. (to be arranged) (1-4 credits)

-Advanced topics in Signal and/or image processing.
+Special Topics in Signal Processing Prerequisite: Permission of instructor. (to be arranged) (1-4 credits) Advanced topics in Signal and/or image processing.
 The specific topics vary with each offering.
 This course may be taken for credit more than once.
 CourseProfile (ATLAS)